Go Back

 Ingredients

-• 3 large apples firm, such as Fuji or Honeycrisp, cored and sliced
+• Apples 3 large, firm such as Fuji or Honeycrisp, cored and sliced: Add natural sweetness and caramelized texture.

 Equipment